 Question of the Day

-NEW YORK (AP) - Sony wants you to know that the PlayStation 4 is coming this holiday season, but not what it will look like.
+NEW YORK (AP) - Sony showed off what the PlayStation 4 can do, but not what it will look like.

 “I don’t know that the box is going to be something that’s going to have a dramatic impact on people’s feelings about the game.
 It will be a color and a size fairly comparable to previous consoles,” said Jack Tretton, CEO of Sony Computer Entertainment of America, the U.S.-based arm of the PlayStation business.